Chemical Datasheet

 Excerpt from ERG Guide 139 [Substances - Water-Reactive (Emitting Flammable and Toxic Gases)]:

 ELIMINATE all ignition sources (no smoking, flares, sparks or flames) from immediate area.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 DO NOT GET WATER on spilled substance or inside containers.
 Use water spray to reduce vapors or divert vapor cloud drift.
 Avoid allowing water runoff to contact spilled material.
-FOR CHLOROSILANES, use AFFF alcohol-resistant medium-expansion foam to reduce vapors.
+FOR CHLOROSILANES, use alcohol-resistant foam to reduce vapors.

 SMALL SPILL: Cover with DRY earth, DRY sand or other non-combustible material followed with plastic sheet to minimize spreading or contact with rain.
 Dike for later disposal; do not apply water unless directed to do so.

 POWDER SPILL: Cover powder spill with plastic sheet or tarp to minimize spreading and keep powder dry.
 DO NOT CLEAN-UP OR DISPOSE OF, EXCEPT UNDER SUPERVISION OF A SPECIALIST.
-(ERG, 2020)
+(ERG, 2024)

 Protective Clothing